-Eastern Orthodox Churches: The main
+Eastern Orthodox Churches: The mostly

-Eastern liturgical family in Christianity
+Eastern liturgical family of Christianity

 Sponsored link.